Jackson weekly real estate update

-The dual forces of inflated home values and higher interest rates threaten to pinch Americans looking to get into a new home.
-And overall those same Americans are not seeing their wages increase at nearly the same level as other goods and services, housing included.
-The Fed has argued it must raise rates dramatically to cool the red-hot U.S. economy and prevent further price inflation.
+Home sales in May were down 8.6% year over year, according to the National Association of Realtors.
+It’s the fourth-straight month of declining activity.
+May also saw the median home price break $400,000 for the first time in history.

-And it is cooling.
-Home sales have been dropping month after month as the Fed has raised rates, and the market is expected to slow even further over the remainder of 2022.
-Big real estate firms are announcing massive layoffs this week – an indication that industry leaders see slower growth ahead.
+“We’re not going to see distressed sales, but we could see a decline in prices if the economy is hurt so bad that buyers just can’t afford the high prices that sellers want,” Redfin’s chief economist said this week in response to the release of housing data from May.

-ZeroDown compiled a weekly real estate market report in Jackson, MS metro area using data from Redfin.
-Statistics are as of the week of June 12, 2022.
+To help you stay current on the market, ZeroDown compiled a weekly real estate market report in Jackson, MS metro area using data from Redfin.
+Statistics are as of the four weeks ending June 19, 2022.
+Metros with more than 50 homes sold during this time period were considered for metro-level rankings for each statistic.

 Konstantin L // Shutterstock